LoopKit/loopdocs/docs/version/loopworkspace.md

 `cd rileylink_ios; git fetch; git checkout 2541c1c; cd ..`

-If you got a error message the # you requested `did not match any file(s) known to git`, you either typed it incorrectly or you forgot the `git fetch` command.
+If you got an error message the # you requested `did not match any file(s) known to git`, you either typed it incorrectly or you forgot the `git fetch` command.
 The fetch command brings down information from github to your computer but doesn't make changes to what you have checked out.

 ### Local Modifications Conflict